-“One of the best ways to create this space is to celebrate failure when it happens.” says Mark Barber, a Project Lead from our Australian office.
+“One of the best ways to create this space is to celebrate failure when it happens,” says Mark Barber, an agile practitioner in Melbourne.

 Some people, especially executives, find the concept of failure hard to digest, but learning, on the other hand, is something we can all get on board with.”

 Caitilin Studdert is a principal at ADAPTOVATE in Australia.
 She suggests four ways your team can ‘lessen the hurt’ and ‘increase the happy’ with failure.

 - Cost out what would have happened and what it would have cost us long term if we didn’t ‘fail’ now… i.e. we didn’t launch ‘x’ product on ‘y’ date because of this bug, but if we did go ahead and launch, it would have cost us ‘z’ in three months’ time when our accounting didn’t reconcile